nikboyd/axiom-lib-java/README.md

 As such, they all have associated hash-based lookup queries (see more below).

 #### Axiom Storage ####
-The _storage_ package contains class that codify idiomatic JPA usage.
+The _storage_ package contains several classes that codify idiomatic JPA usage.
 See the [diagram](#model-diagram) below to see how these parts relate to each other.

 | Element | Description |